cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpsupport.md

 **`primarymirror_lengths`**

-For VMware Support use only.
 Check whether primary and mirror AO and AOCO relfiles are the correct lengths.

 **`tablecollect`**

-For VMware Support use only.
 Collect data and index files for data corruption RCA.

 ### Miscellaneous